lucylgao/clusterpval-experiments/README.md

 # clusterpval-experiments

 Code to reproduce simulation results, figures, and real data analysis results from the paper "Selective inference for hierarchical clustering" by Lucy L. Gao, Jacob Bien, and Daniela Witten.
-Preprint available at https://arxiv.org/abs/2012.02936.
-Download instructions for our R package "clusterpval" can be found at http://www.lucylgao.com/clusterpval/.

 ## Organization